ON THE TOPIC SKIN - COLLAGEN

 Unique structures in the deep layers of the skin

 Collagen is the most important structural protein in the human body.
 It has a fibrous structure and accounts for more than 30 percent of the total mass of all proteins in the body.
 Collagen is an essential component of bones, teeth, cartilage, tendons, ligaments and the skin.
-80 percent of young and healthy skin consists of this structural protein.
+80 percent of young skin consists of this structural protein.

-Due to its considerable swelling capacity, collagen is excellent at retaining moisture – which in turn plumps, smoothes and firms the skin from within.
 Exposure to sunlight, smoking, hormonal changes or diet can affect the body’s collagen balance.
 In addition, collagen production already slows down from the age of 25 and continues to decrease throughout life.

 DETECT DECREASED COLLAGEN PRODUCTION